-- Waiting for, riding on, driving, or operating public transportation or paratransit or while in a taxi, private car service or ride-sharing vehicle, regardless of physical distance;
+- Waiting in a public area for, riding on, driving or operating public transportation or paratransit or while in a taxi, private car service or ride-sharing vehicle, regardless of physical distance;

-- Obtaining services for yourself or another person or a pet in a health care setting including, but not limited to, a hospital, pharmacy, medical clinic, laboratory, physician, or dental office, veterinary clinic, or blood bank; or
+- Obtaining services for yourself or another person or a pet in a health care setting including, but not limited to, a hospital, pharmacy, medical clinic, laboratory, physician or dental office, veterinary clinic, or blood bank; and

 Who Does Not Need to Wear a Mask?

-- Individuals for whom wearing a mask while working would create an unsafe condition when operating equipment or executing a task as determined by local, state, or federal regulators or workplace safety guidelines;
+- If wearing a face covering while working creates an unsafe condition to operate equipment or execute a task as determined by local, state, or federal regulators or workplace safety guidelines.

-- Individuals who are communicating or wanting to communicate with someone who is hearing impaired or has another disability, where the ability to see the mouth is essential for communication;
+- If an individual is communicating or wanting to communicate with someone who is hearing-impaired or has another disability where seeing the mouth is essential for communication.

 Resources for More Information